pypa/packaging/docs/markers.rst

 .. autotypeddict:: packaging.markers.Environment

-    A dictionary that represents a Python environment.
+    A dictionary that represents a Python environment as captured by :func:`default_environment`.

 .. function:: default_environment()